7ombie/textmode/docs/README.md

 Whenever a cursor leaves a cell, you simply set the tint color of the cell to match the paper again.

+Note: This may seem like an unnecessarily awkward approach, but it will make sense as you begin to use it.
+A bunch of more obvious designs were tested, and the current design took the best bits from each.

 Note: In practice, background colors do not change very often, except during operations like scrolling, character insertions and deletions etc (when cells get block-copied to a different location on screen), but in those cases, the